 Explicación: Los textos de las personas particulares no aluden a eventos míticos, sino que son de naturaleza distinta.

-¿Cuál fue el primer monarca egipcio en edificar una pirámide?
+¿Cuál fue el primer monarca egipcio en edificar una pirámide? a) Netjerkhet.

 b) Ramsés II.